How does this school stack up?

 Who are University of Cambridge's Most influential alumni?

-University of Cambridge's most influential alumni faculty include professors and professionals in the fields of Earth Sciences, Physics, and Chemistry.
-University of Cambridge’s most academically influential people include Charles Darwin, James Clerk Maxwell, and Francis Crick.
+University of Cambridge's most influential alumni faculty include professors and professionals in the fields of Physics, Earth Sciences, and Biology.
+University of Cambridge’s most academically influential people include Charles Darwin, Francis Crick, and James Clerk Maxwell.

 British naturalist, author of "On the origin of species, by means of natural selection"view profile